shindakioku/slogger/README.md

     fmt.Println(message)
 }
 ```
 So it's all.
-Then you can use this.
+You can use it.
 ```go
 slogger.New(MyAdapter{}).WriteString("Hello World!")
 ```